Nine long-haired cat breeds as gorgeous as they are fluffy

 (Image credit: Getty Images)

 As you may expect from a breed native to Scandinavian, the ‘Wegie’ has a very thick, warm coat.
-In fact, they have double coats – a inner one of short, dense hair and an outer one of long, silky hair.
+In fact, they have double coats – an inner one of short, dense hair and an outer one of long, silky hair.
 They may need a little extra grooming during periods of excess shedding.
+It might be worth boning up on how to prevent and treat matted cat fur and how to prevent hairballs in cats!

 Turkish Angora